AlyceBrady/ramp/application/docs/rampDocs/TableSettings.md

 > Note: When Ramp/Smart checks to see whether a user is authorized to access
 > a table, the check also verifies that the user is authorized to access
-> any table from which data is being imported as well.
+> any table from which data is being imported or initialized as well.

 In order for a table to "import" fields from another table, the table setting must establish the connection between the two tables.
 For